[Learn Korean E24] “Honorifics”, “-(으)시”, “-(으)세요”

 The definition of honorifics is the polite way of saying.

-Korean people use honorifics when they talk to someone who deserves a high level of respect such as your parents, customers, boss and ect.
+Korean people use honorifics when talking to someone who deserves respect, such as their parents, customers, boss, etc.

 In the conversation, Tammy and Sangmin are talking about their grandparents.

-Like this conversation, even though you are not talking to elder person, if you are talking about elder person, you use honorifics.
+In this conversation, even though you are not talking to an older person, you use honorifics if you are talking about an older person.

 Honorific particles